Meghana-Gururaj/Cryptography/README.md

 # Cryptography
-A  simple project using python flask to encrypt and decrypt the text using Ceaser cipher algorithm.
+A  simple project using python flask to encrypt and decrypt the text using Caesar cipher algorithm.

 Steps to execute:
 * Run using python ex.py on command prompt.